Frequently Asked Questions

 YOU CANNOT BE REMOVED FROM YOUR HOME DURING THIS EMERGENCY, even if a final judgement of foreclosure has been entered and a sheriff’s sale of your property has taken place.
 The governor has declared an end to the public health emergency.
-However, the moratorium on foreclosures may be extended to January 1st, 2022.
-The Federal Moratorium expires June 30, 2021.
+However, the moratorium on foreclosures has been extended through November 15th, 2021.

 If you are facing potential foreclosure, contact a Housing Counselor immediately by calling us at 888-691-3002 or filling out the form on our homepage.
 Someone will be in touch as soon as possible.

 What Do I Do if I Can't Make My Mortgage Payment?

 Financial institutions are providing protections for New Jerseyans facing economic hardship as a result of COVID-19.
 Contact a HUD certified Housing Counselor by calling 888-691-3002 or filling out the form on our homepage, to help you find out if you are eligible for the following relief:

 No negative credit impacts resulting from relief

 What Do I Do if I Can't Make My Property Tax Payment?